lexemlang/angmar/ROADMAP.md

 ## TODO

-- Put type to nodes.
-  - Remove in the serialization the default values of the nodes.
-Add an optional property.
 - Optimize stack.
 Use a model like objects with differential copies of the levels.
   - ShiftLevel
   - RemoveFromStack